Massive particle pair production and oscillation in Friedman Universe: reheating energy and entropy, and cold dark matter: Remarks and summary

-We would like to make a summary to close this section.
-After the $\rho_{_\Lambda}$-dominated inflation $H>\Gamma_M$, where the pair production density $\rho^H_{_M}$ is negligible, the reheating epoch starts $\Gamma_M\gtrsim H$, $\rho^H_{_M}$ becomes large and pair annihilation to spacetime and decay to relativistic particles are important.
-Therefore the cosmic rate equation (\ref{rateeqd}) of the Boltzmann type governing the processes $\bar F F \Leftrightarrow {\mathcal S}$ and $\bar F F \rightarrow \bar \ell\ell$ are relevant.
-This is anothor dynamical equation in addition to two Einstein equations (\ref{eqh},\ref{reh}) and the reheating equation (\ref{eqrho}) from the energy conservation.
+We make a summary to close this lengthy article.
+In the $\rho_{_\Lambda}$-dominated inflation $H>\Gamma_M$, where the massive pair plasma density $\rho^H_{_M}$ is small and normal matter density $\rho_{_M}$ is negligible.
+The reheating epoch starts $\Gamma_M> H$, $\rho^H_{_M}$ and $\rho_{_M}$ become large, and their back reaction and decay to relativistic particles are important.
+Therefore, the cosmic rate equation (\ref{rateeqd}) governing the processes $\rho^H_{_M}\Leftrightarrow \rho_{_M}$ (\ref{bfrho}) and unstable massive pairs' decay $\bar F F \rightarrow \bar \ell\ell$ are relevant.
+It is an additional dynamical equation to two Friedman equations (\ref{sfriedman0},\ref{sfriedman}) and the reheating equation (\ref{eqrho}) from energy conservation.